Sampling in a Quantum Population, and Applications

 The crucial observation now is that Alice's checking procedure within the commitment phase of \QOTx can be understood as applying a sampling strategy to the state $\ket{\varphi_{AE_\circ}}$ in order to test closeness of $A$ to the all-zero state $\ket{\co} \cdots\ket{\co}$.
 Indeed, Alice chooses a random subset $t \subset \setn$ of cardinality $k$, measures $A\idx{t}$ (in the computational basis) to obtain $\vec{x}\idx{t}$, and decides whether to accept or reject based on $\vec{x}\idx{t}$; specifically, she takes a random subset $s \subseteq t$, given by $s = \Set{i \in t}{\theta_i = \hat{\theta}_i}$, and accepts if and only $x\idx{s} = 0$ for all $i \in s$.
 This is precisely the sampling strategy $\Psi$ studied in \refex{QOT}, adapted to test closeness to $\ket{\co} \cdots\ket{\co}$ by accepting if and only if $f(t,\vec{x}\idx{t},s)= 0$.
 Note that, by the random choices of the $\theta_i$'s, $s$ is indeed a random subset of $t$.

-Thus, we can conclude that at the end of the commitment phase, for any fixed $\delta > 0$, the joint state of $A\idx{\bar{t}} E_\circ$ has collapsed to a state $\ket{\psi_{A\idx{\bar{t}} E_\circ}}$ that is (on average over Alice's choice of $t$ and~$s$) $\qep$-close to being a superposition of states with relative Hamming weight at most $\delta$ within $A\idx{\bar{t}}$ (or else Alice has aborted).
+Thus, we can conclude that at the end of the commitment phase, for any fixed $\delta > 0$, the joint state of $A\idx{\bar{t}} E_\circ$ has collapsed to a state $\ket{\psi_{A\idx{\bar{t}} E_\circ}}$ that is (on average over Alice's choice of $t$ and~$s$) $\qep$-close to being a superposition of states with relative Hamming weight at most $\delta$ within $A\idx{\bar{t}}$ (except when Alice rejects the test, but in that case she will output random and independent keys at the end of the protocol and the theorem trivially holds).
 We proceed by assuming that the state $\ket{\psi_{A\idx{\bar{t}} E_\circ}}$ {\em equals} a superposition of states with small relative Hamming weight, and we book-keep the error $\qep$. \footnote{It now follows immediately from Corollary~\ref{cor:minentsup} that $\hmin{X_0 X_1|E_\circ}$ is ``large'', where $X_0$ collects the bits obtained by measuring $A\idx{I_0}$ in basis $\theta\idx{I_0}$, and correspondingly for $X_1$.